dcellucci/rubyhu/README.md

 ## Usage

 Running `rubyhu snap` will get you started.
-More on that later.
+Probably.
+I'm still working on it.

 ## Contributing